slevithan/oniguruma-parser/src/optimizer/README.md

 ### On by default

-The following transforms are enabled by default, but can be excluded by providing an `allow` list:
+The following optimizations are enabled by default, but can be excluded by providing an `allow` list:

 |  Transform name | Description | Example |
 |-|-|-|
 | `removeEmptyGroups` | Remove empty noncapturing, atomic, and flag groups, plus any attached quantifiers | `(?:)a` → `a` |
 | `ungroup` | Remove unnecessary groups | `(?:a)` → `a` |

-Additional transforms will be added in future versions.
+Additional optimizations will be added in future versions.

 ## About

-Inspiration for the optimizer included [regexp-tree](https://github.com/DmitrySoshnikov/regexp-tree), which includes an optimizer for JavaScript regexes.
+The optimizer module was partly inspired by [regexp-tree](https://github.com/DmitrySoshnikov/regexp-tree), which includes an optimizer for JavaScript regexes.